 Apple’s Time Machine app, included with every Mac, creates automatic backups of your Mac computer.
 Typically, these backups are stored on a local external hard drive.
 Time Machine backups can also be stored on other devices such as a Network Attached Storage (NAS) system on your network.
+(You can even use Time Machine with multiple backup drives.
+See our post, How to Use Multiple Hard Drives With Time Machine.)
 If your computer crashes or you get a new computer, you can restore your data from the Time Machine backup.

 We advocate a “3-2-1” backup strategy that combines local storage like a Time Machine backup with offsite backup to provide an additional layer of security and redundancy.
 That’s 3 copies of your data: 2 local (your “live” version and your Time Machine backup), and 1 offsite.
 If something happens to your computer or your NAS – if they’re stolen, or if some sort of disaster strikes – you can still count on your cloud backup to keep you safe.

 You can use Backblaze to back up your computer to the cloud and use Time Machine to create a local backup.
 In fact, many of our customers do exactly that.
 But there’s another way to approach this that’s more efficient: Make a copy of the Time Machine backup and send it offsite automatically.